hettiger/fundament/README.md

 | __gulp serve__            | Starts a Browsersync HTTP server and opens a new browser tab with the correct development URL.
 Watches the filesystem for changes, executes tasks accordingly and live / hot reloads all Browsersync instances.
 | gulp php-serve            | Actually the same as `gulp serve` but with PHP support.
 Using `./index.php` instead of `./index.html` as entry point.
 | gulp local-proxy          | Behind the scenes `gulp php-serve` is using PHP's built in webserver and BrowserSync in proxy mode.
 This command allows you to use any local server together with BrowserSync and your compiled assets. (listens to the argument `--proxy https://domain.tld`)
-| __gulp remote-proxy__     | Sometimes you may need to work on the __styles__* of a live published website without the convenience of a development environment.
+| __gulp remote-proxy__     | Sometimes you may need to work on the __styles__ or __script__ of a live published website without the convenience of a development environment.
 You could use the developer tools of your browser to a certain degree but at some point you just need your SCSS setup with autoprefixing in place ...
 The solution: Fundament creates your build and injects it on the fly into the proxied production website.
 You'll see changes immediately.
 Users wont be disturbed.
-Once the job is done just deploy your new stylesheet. (listens to the arguments `--proxy https://domain.tld` and `--path /to/stylesheet/that/needs/to/be/replaced.css`)
+Once the job is done just deploy your new stylesheet / script. (listens to the arguments `--proxy https://domain.tld`, `--css_path /to/stylesheet/that/needs/to/be/replaced.css` and `--js_path /to/script/that/needs/to/be/replaced.js`.
+If you don't provide a `--css_path` or `--js_path` the styles / script gets injected above the closing body tag.)

 _Internal tasks wont be mentioned in the above list._

-_* Currently only styles are supported._

 ## File Structure